umbralcalc/umbralcalc.github.io/_posts/stochadexI.md

 \end{align}
 $$

-This process could be simulated using the pseudocode we wrote for the time-inhomogeneous Poisson process previously --- where we would just replace $\texttt{EventRateLambdaFunction}$ with a method that generates the stochastic rate $\Lambda ({\sf t})$.
+This process could be simulated using the schematic we drew for the time-inhomogeneous Poisson process previously --- where we would just replace $\texttt{EventRateLambdaFunction}$ with a method that generates the stochastic rate $\Lambda ({\sf t})$.

 Another extension is _compound Poisson process noise_, where it's the count values $[N_{\lambda}]^i_{\sf t}$ which are replaced by independent samples $[J_{\lambda}]^i_{\sf t}$ from another probability distribution, i.e.,